 RAF Bomber Command attacks Dusseldorf, Lorient, Bordeaux, Brest, Flushing, Gravelines, Dunkirk and various airfields in northwest Europe.

 U-140 (Kptlt.
 Hans-Peter Hinsch), on its only war patrol (it is a small Type IID submarine unsuited to ocean work), is sailing north of Ireland when he spots a victim.
-It is steel 3-mast 2816 ton Finnish barque Penang, which has sailed all the way from Australia with a load of grain for Ireland.
-Hinsch torpedoes and sinks the barque, and all 18 crew aboard perish.
+It is the steel 3-masted 2816-ton Finnish bark Penang, which has sailed all the way from Australia with a load of grain for Ireland.
+Hinsch torpedoes and sinks the bark, and all 18 crew aboard perish.

 Later in the day, Hinsch hears a ship nearby requesting assistance by radio.
-The 5652 ton British freighter Ashcrest has suffered in the recent storms and its rudder is damaged.
+The 5652-ton British freighter Ashcrest has suffered in the recent storms and its rudder is damaged.
 Hinsch puts a torpedo into it as well, sinking it and causing the deaths of all 37 crew.
-These are U-140's final victories in the Atlantic, and is soon heads back to port.
+These are U-140's final victories in the Atlantic and it soon heads back to port.

 Canadian freighter Beothic runs aground about two miles from Griquet in the Straits of Belle Isle off Cape Bauld, Newfoundland and is lost.

 British 429-ton freighter Goosethorn sinks in rough weather in Liverpool Bay.

 German 3210-ton freighter Adalia collides with fellow freighter Mendoza during the night in Flushing Roads in the North Sea near Vlissingen, Zeeland, and sinks.

 Royal Navy destroyer HMS Windsor hits a mine off Aldeburgh and sustains heavy damage.
 It requires a tow to Harwich by the fellow destroyer HMS Garth.